 Having more space means more freedom to work on your composition.

 Again, depending on the photo you want (backlight, light from the side, Sun in the frame...) you need to shoot from the east, north or south directions.

 While you're deciding your framing, don't forget to turn around.
 Sometimes the best action happens in the opposite direction (180º from the Sunset location).

-Alternatively, you can photograph from further away depending how big (or small) you want the Sun and/or the subject to appear in the picture.
+Alternatively, you can photograph from further away depending how big (or small) you want the Sun and/or the subject to look in the picture.
 I'll go into further detail in section 3.